 Edge Computing is supported in 5GS since Rel-15.
 In Rel-17 and 18 Edge Computing related study items, further enhancements for supporting Edge Computing are studied, but there are still some aspects requiring further study.
 These aspects include:

-- WT#1: More efficient management of Edge Hosting Environment information:
+- More efficient management of Edge Hosting Environment information:

-- WT#1.1 Support of Rel-17/18 defined Edge Computing requires heavy impacts to 5GC legacy Control Plane function entities, which is regarded as disadvantage in deployment.
+- Support of Rel-17/18 defined Edge Computing requires heavy impacts to existing 5GC Control Plane function entities, e.g. the edge network and application information need be stored at the SMF, which is regarded as disadvantage in deployment.
 A light weighted solution with less impact to 5GC Control Plane should be studied.
-For example, EAS (re)discovery and relocation, local traffic influence, network exposure to EAS can be supported by a localized Control Plane function with less interaction with the central 5GC Control Plane function entities (e.g. AMF, SMF). –
+For example, EAS (re)discovery and relocation, local UPF selection, can be supported via assistance of a localized Control Plane function with less impact to the central 5GC Control Plane function entities (e.g. SMF).

-- WT#1.2 When I-SMF is inserted, the UL CL is controlled by I-SMF not SMF.
-In such deployment model, both I-SMF and UL CL are usually in the Edge Hosting Environment owned by enterprise, which means all traffic for the PDU Session will be routed through the enterprise’s network, which is not favoured by either operator or enterprise.
-The design should be able to give the flexibility in deployment to allow for SMF controlling a UL CL which is located in operator’s network.
-Furthermore, considering there can be multiple local PSAs serving multiple enterprises behind a UL CL, which should also be investigated.

-- WT#1.3 In current design per 23.548, the (re)discovery of the EAS by EASDF is based on the EAS Deployment Information which only includes the static deployment information, the load status and computing capability of EAS are not considered since this information is not applicable to EASDF.
-In order to (re)discover a more suitable EAS, some dynamic information (e.g. EAS load, N6 delay between the local PSA and EAS) and relationship between different EASs needs to be made available to EASDF, which should be investigated together.
+- In current design per 23.548, the (re)discovery of the EAS by EASDF is based on the EAS Deployment Information which only includes the network deployment information, i.e. the topology information of UPF, however the load status of EAS are not considered since this information is not applicable to EASDF.
+In order to (re)discover a more suitable EAS, some dynamic information (e.g. EAS load, N6 delay between the local PSA and EAS) needs to be taken into consideration, which should be investigated together.

-- WT#2: When the UE is roaming and the VPLMN determines that some uplink traffics are still up to being processed in the specific Edge Hosting Environment owned by a third party enterprise in the HPLMN since the VPLMN doesn’t deploy such Edge Hosting Environment for the enterprise.

-- WT#3: For cloud application, some of the traffics can be steered to Edge first, then be further processed and partially stored at Edge.
+- For cloud application, some of the traffics can be steered to Edge first, then be further processed at Edge.
 After processing, some of the application traffics may still need to be forwarded to cloud for further processing.
 In some cases, the application traffics may not be able to be routed directly between the local DN and the Cloud Server in the central DN.
 Thus, how to route the processed application traffics between local DN and the Cloud Server in the central DN needs to be studied.
-The same issue applies to Option C and D defined in TS 23.548 on how to route the DNS messages between the local DNS server in the local DN and central DNS server in the central DN when the DNS messages can’t be routed directly between them.
+The same issue applies to TS 23.548 on how to route the DNS messages between the local DNS server in the local DN and central DNS server in the central DN when the DNS messages can’t be routed directly between them.

-- WT#4: When a combo SMF+PGW-C and UPF+PGW-U are used in EPC, some traffic may need to be offloaded locally, how to support local traffic offloading in such scenario is unclear.

-- WT#5: Based on the normative work of Rel-18 EDGE_Ph2 KI#4, common EAS discovery and common DNAI determination in non-roaming scenario have been supported, but the roaming scenario was not investigated.